 1 large egg

-1⁄3 c granulated sugar
+1⁄3 cup granulated sugar

-1⁄4 c cornstarch
+1⁄4 cup cornstarch

-Turbinado sugar, as needed for sprinkling
+Turbinado sugar for sprinkling

-Preheat the oven to 375°F. Lightly grease a 9-inch, oven-safe skillet with soft butter.
+- Preheat the oven to 375°F. Lightly grease a 9-inch, oven-safe skillet with soft butter.

-Make the biscuit topping: in the bowl of a food processor, pulse the flour, brown sugar, baking powder, baking soda, and salt to combine.
+- Make the biscuit topping: in the bowl of a food processor, pulse the flour, brown sugar, baking powder, baking soda, and salt to combine.

-Add the butter and pulse until it’s well incorporated—the mixture should look like a coarse meal.
+- Add the butter and pulse until it’s well incorporated—the mixture should look like a coarse meal.

-In a container (preferably with a spout), whisk the buttermilk, egg, and vanilla to combine.
+- In a container (preferably with a spout), whisk the buttermilk, egg, and vanilla to combine.
 Add the mixture to the food processor and pulse just until the dough comes together.
 Refrigerate while you prepare the filling.

-Make the filling: in a large bowl, toss the strawberries and lemon juice to combine.
+- Make the filling: in a large bowl, toss the strawberries and lemon juice to combine.
 In a small bowl, whisk the sugar and cornstarch to combine, then add the mixture to the strawberries and toss to coat.

-Pour the strawberry mixture into the prepared skillet in an even layer.
+- Pour the strawberry mixture into the prepared skillet in an even layer.
 Remove the biscuit topping from the refrigerator and crumble it evenly over the surface of the fruit.
 Garnish the topping with a sprinkling of turbinado sugar.